 By Rick Steves

-Anyone who flies through multiple time zones has to grapple with the biorhythmic confusion known as jet lag.
+Anyone who flies through multiple time zones will grapple with the biorhythmic confusion known as jet lag.
 Flying from the US to Europe, you switch your wristwatch six to nine hours forward.
 Your body says, "Hey, what's going on?"
 Body clocks don't reset so easily.
 All your life you've done things on a 24-hour cycle.
 Now, after crossing the Atlantic, your body wants to eat when you tell it to sleep and sleep when you tell it to enjoy a museum.

 Too many people assume their first day will be made worthless by jet lag.
-Don't prematurely condemn yourself to zombiedom.
-Most people I've traveled with, of all ages, have enjoyed productive — even hyper — first days.
+But most people I've traveled with, of all ages, have enjoyed productive— even hyper — first days.
 You can't avoid jet lag, but by following these tips you can minimize the symptoms.

 Leave home well rested.
 Flying halfway around the world is stressful.
-If you leave frazzled after a hectic last night and a wild bon-voyage party, there's a good chance you won't be healthy for the first part of your trip.
-An early-trip cold used to be a regular part of my vacation until I learned this very important trick: Plan from the start as if you're leaving two days before you really are.
+If you leave frazzled after a hectic last night and a wild bon voyage party, there's a good chance you won't be healthy for the first part of your trip.
+An early trip cold was a regular part of my vacation until I learned this very important trick: Plan from the start as if you're leaving two days before you really are.
 Keep that last 48-hour period sacred (apart from your normal work schedule), even if it means being hectic before your false departure date.
 Then you have two orderly, peaceful days after you've packed so that you are physically ready to fly.
-Mentally, you'll be comfortable about leaving home and starting this adventure.
+Mentally, you'll be comfortable about leaving home and starting an adventure.
 You'll fly away well rested and 100 percent capable of enjoying the bombardment of your senses that will follow.

 Use the flight to rest and reset.
 In-flight movies are good for one thing — nap time.
 With a few hours of sleep during the transatlantic flight, you'll be functional the day you land.
 When the pilot announces the European time, reset your mind along with your wristwatch.
 Don't prolong jet lag by reminding yourself what time it is back home.
 Be in Europe.